 Do Nature-Based Remedies Work?

 For mild allergies or as a supplement to traditional allergy medicines, some studies suggest that nature-based products may provide a degree of relief.
-Mark Zlab, M.D., says that for otherwise healthy individuals, “Certainly there's no harm in trying home remedies.
+“Certainly, there's no harm in trying home remedies.
 If they help, great.
 If not, it's nice to know other treatment options are available.”

 Butterbur (Petasites hybridus).
 One study reported that one tablet of this European herb taken four times a day helped control symptoms of hay fever.
 Another study showed that it reduced symptoms of grass allergy.1

 Quercetin.
 This flavonoid compound is available as a nutritional supplement and may help squelch the release of histamine and other chemicals that initiate the allergic response.1